 April 29th, 2007 · No Comments

-Alcohol addiction is basically a sugar dependency.
+Alcohol addiction is basically a sugar addiction.
 Hypoglycemia ( low blood sugar) is a factor for about 95 percent of alcoholics, and it may well be a major cause of alcoholism.
-It is highly recommended that you take a lab test for hypoglycemia to help analyze your condition.

 Tags: Alcohol Addiction · Drug Addiction Alternative Treatment · Sugar Addiction